 The score for the coral change sub-indicator remains classified as 'poor', further demonstrating the slow recovery of coral cover within the Harbour.
 High water temperatures in early 2020 resulted in coral bleaching at the two Outer Harbour sites, Seal Rocks North and Seal Rocks South.
-The stress incurred during this bleaching event likely compounded the ongoing pressure imposed by abundant macroalgae and will have contributed to the observed slow recovery of coral cover in recent years.
+In early 2024 high water temperatures were present again in this region and caused bleaching which was observed during surveys in May.
+The stress incurred during these bleaching events likely compounded the ongoing pressure imposed by abundant macroalgae and will have contributed to the observed slow recovery of coral cover.
 The prevalence of bio-eroding sponges, that continue to kill corals across the Harbour, further limit the recovery of these reefs.